apache/beam/playground/README.md

 # Manual Example deployment

-The following requirements are needed for deploying examples manually.
+The following requirements are needed for deploying examples manually:

 1. GCP project with deployed Playground backend
 2. Python (3.9.x)